NikkaLuna/ai-datalakehouse-bronze-etl/README.md

 Workflow Orchestration
 ----------------------

+One of the main goals here was not just to move data across layers, but to make the pipeline easier to rerun, validate, and reason about once multiple stages were involved.

 The full medallion pipeline is automated using **AWS Glue Workflows**, with Bronze → Silver → Gold dependencies orchestrated end to end.